-The D relay socket keying option gives $8 \times 8 = 64$ possibilities.
+The D relay keying option provides $8 \times 8 = 64$ possibilities.
 Upon ordering the customer simply indicates the need for the optional keying.
 Mors Smitt will assign a code to the relay and fix the pins into the relay.
 The sockets are supplied with loose key receptacles.
-Inserting the keys into the socket is very simple and self explaining.
+Inserting the keys into the socket is very simple and self explanatory.